 Risk no. Risk Identified Planned Management Action Responsible Officer 1 Management and the Board should consider the appropriate level of budget setting to ensure that contributions made to the Board by the constituent authorities are set at appropriate levels.
 Risk - Budgets are not aligned to projected expenditure.
 Assessor will work with Treasurer to ensure that Budgets accurately match expenditure Treasurer 2 There are no SLAs in place to define the support services provided to the Board by West Dunbartonshire Council.
 Risk - there is insufficient clarity over issues such as service definition, performance measurement, duties, warranties and termination of agreement Assessor will work with Treasurer to ensure that SLA is presented to the Joint Board Treasurer/ Assessor & ERO 3 Risk - As the Board use the major financial systems of WDC, transactions involving the Board may not necessarily be subject to appropriate coverage by Internal Audit.
 Internal Audit will be asked to ensure that any samples taken while testing financial systems include a representative sample from the Valuation Joint Board.
 Treasurer 4 In September 2013 it was recognised that the council tax bands of approximately 1,000 domestic properties within East Dunbartonshire required reassessment to ascertain if their current 'E' band should be reduced to a 'D' band.
 This will impact on the workload of valuation staff.
-A specific team has been established to pro-actively tackle the issue in East Dunbartonshire.
-Managers will continue to monitor Assessor & ERO Risk - the Board may find it difficult to deliver its statutory duties and achieve the targets it has set for its key performance indicators performance in all areas of operation and re-apply resources as deemed fit.
-Assessor & ERO
+Risk - the Board may find it difficult to deliver its statutory duties and achieve the targets it has set for its key A specific team has been established to pro-actively tackle the issue in East Dunbartonshire.
+Managers will continue to monitor performance in all areas of operation and re-apply resources as Assessor & ERO Assessor & ERO performance indicators deemed fit.
+ERO